 The Test Day Is Here!
 What Now?

 Start with the day before!
-Take some time to relax, overcome sleep deprivation and try some calming breathing exercises.
-A relaxing breathing technique can be mastered in a few minutes and it will be very beneficial during the test itself.
-Sleep restriction, on the other hand, takes some time to overcome.
+Take some time to relax, overcome sleep deprivation, and try some calming breathing exercises.
+Eat a healthy meal and enjoy yourself.

-Check out a few other things that can help you get into the right test-taking state of mind:
+Here’s everything you need to get into the right test-taking state of mind:

-- Arrive on time and give yourself a few moments to calm down and take some relaxed breaths (this way you’ll also overcome the common fight or flight response that’s typical for people faced with stressful situations).
+- Arrive on time and give yourself a few moments to calm down and take some relaxed breaths before the test begins.

 - Control your negative thinking through positive affirmations.